imrannissar/Tiktok-v35.8.3-SSL-Pinning-Bypassed/README.md

-Find the latest version of TikTok SSL pinning bypassed.
+Find the latest patched version of TikTok.